Last Updated 22 June 2026

 | Additional Requirements | A valid passport, Police Clearance Certificate (PCC) from India, health insurance, proof of accommodation, and a job contract from an Austrian employer are required.
 A labour market test may apply unless the job is in a shortage occupation or for highly qualified workers. |

 Austria offers strong job opportunities for skilled professionals across IT, engineering, healthcare, construction, logistics, and green energy sectors.
-With over 110 new occupations added to the national shortage list in 2025 and 73% of Austrian companies reporting a severe shortage of skilled labour, Austria actively recruits foreign professionals to sustain its growing economy.
+With over 110 new occupations added to the national shortage list in 2025 (the Austrian shortage occupation list is reviewed annually by the Federal Ministry of Labour )and 73% of Austrian companies reporting a severe shortage of skilled labour, Austria actively recruits foreign professionals to sustain its growing economy.
 The government has streamlined the Red-White-Red Card system and expanded the shortage occupation list to attract global talent, with Red-White-Red Card approvals rising by 35% year-on-year.

 Also, read...